netromdk/vermin/README.rst

     - Files that cannot be opened for reading as text devices are ignored

   Options:
-    -q    Quite mode.
+    -q    Quiet mode.
 It only prints the final versions verdict.
     -v..
 Verbosity level 1 to 4. -v, -vv, -vvv, and -vvvv shows increasingly more information.
           -v     will show the individual versions required per file.